Jdoescoding/ASG1/README.md

 # Ronohs Electronics
 For this assignment I will be creating a website.
 The purpose of this website is to promote a fictional company that makes and sells electronics.
 It also shows us what other services are provided by it

-It also mentions its history and values
+It also mentions its history and values of the company.

 Here is what I will cover:
 1. What the company does